Skip to content

 • Match the line to the moment.
 Medicare creative lives and dies by the calendar; align it with Medicare AEP marketing windows so you aren’t paying peak CPMs out of season.

 Creative is also where most agencies quietly fail you, because writing 30 senior-market variations a month is grind work.
-That grind is exactly what our insurance social media management service exists to run, so the queue never goes empty.
+That grind is exactly what our insurance Facebook ads management service exists to run, so the queue never goes empty.
+Need hook patterns to start from?
+Our teardown of insurance advertising examples breaks down the famous campaigns and gives copy formulas by line.

 Lead forms vs. landing pages: pick by cost per sale